 - Compliance with industry standards/regulations: Engineering-grade plastics can be used in plastic injection molding operations to create parts that enhance patient safety and comply with FDA guidelines.
 Additionally, these medical plastics parts require less finishing work than metal ones, resist contamination, and maintain an easy-to-clean surface.

 - Traceability: In the medical and pharmaceutical industries, traceability is essential.
-At The Rodon Group, our complete part traceability capabilities provide customers with the peace of mind that comes with knowing we are actively and carefully monitoring every step of the manufacturing process.
+At Rodon Medical Molding, our complete part traceability capabilities provide customers with the peace of mind that comes with knowing we are actively and carefully monitoring every step of the manufacturing process.

 - Mechanical properties: Injection molded parts made from engineering-grade plastic resins exhibit exceptional mechanical properties, including tensile strength, high-temperature resistance, and tolerances comparable to those of metal parts.